-- b.
+- a.
+The course of events for day's activities; - b.
 Detail firing lanes that are to be used; - c.
 Location of the on-range medical kit and First Aider. - d.
-Emergency procedures as detailed in paragraph 28.
-"Emergency Procedures". - e.
-Intrusion procedures as detailed in paragraph 28.e.
-"Emergency Procedures Intrusions". - d.
-All range personnel to be observant for intruders entering the range or its danger area, - f.
-All range personnel are to obey the commands of the CRO and/or the DRO, - g.
-Rifles are only to be handled and loaded on command of the CRO or a DRO; and - h.
-Detailing the responsibility for the supervision of waiting firers, spectators, children and dogs. - i.
-All marker personnel are to obey the commands of the CBO and/or the DBO. - j.
-The CRO is to confirm with the CBO that all markers are under the protection of the gallery prior to ordering the lowering of the gallery screen/flag. - 64.
-"Range Open" Indication for Firing.
-Due to the operation of both manual and e-targets, the below system is to be used to indicate to all firers and scorers on the range that the range is "open" for live firing. - a.
+Emergency procedures as detailed in paragraph 35."Emergency Procedures". - e.
+Intrusion procedures as detailed in paragraph 35.e.
+"Emergency Procedures "Intrusions". - f.
+All range personnel to be observant for intruders entering the range or its danger area, - g.
+All range personnel are to obey the commands of the CRO and/or the DRO, - h.
+Rifles are only to be handled and loaded on command of the CRO or a DRO; and - i.
+Detailing the responsibility for the supervision of waiting firers, spectators, children and dogs. - j.
+All marker personnel are to obey the commands of the CBO and/or the DBO.

+k.
+The CRO is to confirm with the CBO that all markers are under the protection of the gallery prior to ordering the lowering of the gallery screen/flag.

+70. "Range Open" Indication for Firing.
+Due to the operation of both manual and ETS targets, the below system is to be used to indicate to all firers and scorers on the range that the range is "open" for live firing.

+- a.
 Range Open When Using Manual Targets.
 When the markers gallery is manned to operate manual targets and the CRO has confirmed with the CBO that all markers are under cover of the gallery, the gallery screen/flag may be lowered, indicating the range is "open" for live firing.
 The gallery screen/flag is to stay lowered until commanded by the CRO to do otherwise.
 See paragraph 35.
 "Markers Gallery (Butts) Screen/Flag" for details. - b.
-Range Open When Using Electronic Targets.
-As the gallery will not be manned during the use of e-targets, to provide the appropriate indication to firers and scorers that the range is open for live firing, the CRO is to remove the large red coloured road cone from the firing mound that is to be used and shout the command "RANGE IS OPEN". - 65.
-Targets.
+Range Open When Using Electronic Target Systems (ETS).
+As the gallery will not be manned during the use of ETS, to provide the appropriate indication to firers and scorers that the range is open for live firing, the CRO is to remove the large red coloured road cone from the firing mound that is to be used and shout the command "RANGE IS OPEN".

+71. Targets.
 Ensure that all target frame locking mechanisms are operational, the correct targets are to be used and are positioned in the correct firing lanes.
-See paragraph 49.
-"Authorised Targets". - 66.
-Cross-Lane Firing (Wind Flag Line).
+See paragraph 56.
+"Authorised Targets".

+72. Cross-Lane Firing (Wind Flag Line).
 Advise firers that are affected by a wind flag line that requires cross-lane firing and allocate which targets are to be engaged.
-See paragraph 52.
-"Cross-Lane Firing to Chapter 3 for details.
+See paragraph 59.
+"Cross-Lane Firing (Wind Flag Line)" for details.

-67. Safety Net Communications of Live Firing.
+73. Safety Net Communications - Commencement of Firing.
 Advise the Camp Duty Complex when live firing is about to commence over the safety net radio.